-The Chairman and Members of Raritan Township Municipal Utilities Authority Flemington, New Jersey
+The Chairperson and Members of Raritan Township Municipal Utilities Authority Flemington, New Jersey

-Opinion
+Qualified Opinion

-We have audited the accompanying financial statements of the business-type activities of the Raritan Township Municipal Utilities Authority, in the County of Hunterdon, State of New Jersey, a component unit of the Township of Raritan (Authority), as of and for the years ended December 31, 2021 and 2020 and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities of the Raritan Township Municipal Utilities Authority, in the County of Hunterdon, State of New Jersey, a component unit of the Township of Raritan (Authority), as of and for the years ended December 31, 2022 and 2021 and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the business-type activities of the Raritan Township Municipal Utilities Authority, in the County of Hunterdon, State of New Jersey, a component unit of the Township of Raritan, as of December 31, 2021 and 2020, and the changes in its financial position and its cash flows thereof for the years then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion on the 2022 Financial Statements section of our report, the financial statements referred to above present fairly, in all material respects, the financial position of the business-type activities of the Raritan Township Municipal Utilities Authority, in the County of Hunterdon, State of New Jersey, a component unit of the Township of Raritan, as of December 31, 2022 and 2021, and the changes in its financial position and its cash flows thereof for the years then ended, in accordance with accounting principles generally accepted in the United States of America.

-Basis for Opinion
+Basis for Qualified Opinion on the 2022 Financial Statements

 We conducted our audits in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and in compliance with audit requirements as prescribed by the Bureau of Authority Regulation, Division of Local Government Services, Department of Community Affairs, State of New Jersey.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are required to be independent of the Raritan Township Municipal Utilities Authority, in the County of Hunterdon, State of New Jersey, a component unit of the Township of Raritan (Authority), and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audits.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+We are required to be independent of the Raritan Township Municipal Utilities Authority, in the County of Hunterdon, State of New Jersey, a component unit of the Township of Raritan, and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audits.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified audit opinion on the 2022 financial statements and for our opinion on the 2021 financial statements.